 Program Supervisor: The supervisor from the sponsoring organization, under whose immediate supervision the candidate for licensure practices during a practicum.

-Regional Credential: A regional license or certificate from another state or jurisdiction, issued under the terms of a contract entered into pursuant to the NASDTEC Interstate Agreement, including but not limited to the Northeast Regional Credential.
-Such a license shall be comparable to the Initial license and is valid for two years from the date of issue.

-Regionally Licensed Educator: An educator who holds a regional credential and is eligible to teach for two years while completing the requirements for Initial licensure.
+Provisional License: A license issued to a person who holds a bachelor's degree and has passed the Massachusetts Tests for Educator Licensure (MTEL) and met other eligibility requirements established by the Board in 603 CMR 7.04 (2) and 7.09 (1).
+The Provisional license is valid for five years of employment.
+An educator who holds one or more provisional licenses may be employed under said license(s) for no more than five years in total.

 Sheltered English Immersion (SEI): Shall have the meaning set forth in M.G.L. c.
 71A, §2.

 Single Assessment Pass Rate: The number of educator preparation program completers who passed a MTEL test divided by the number of all completers who took that test, expressed as a percent.